discoproject/disco/doc/py/disco.rst

        By default no reduce function is specified and the job will quit after the map functions have finished.

+       The reduce task can also be an external program.
+For more information, see :ref:`discoext`.

      * *partition* - a :term:`pure function` that defines the partitioning function, that is, the function that decides how the map outputs